Unexpectedly Weak General Relativistic Effects in Strongly Relativistic Tidal Disruption Events: Methods

 where $\Phi$ is the gravitational potential, obtained by solving the Poisson equation $\nabla^{2} \Phi = 4\pi \rho$.
 This approach of using solutions to the Poisson equation remains valid only if the background spacetime can be approximated as flat on the stellar scale.
 However, the background spacetime in the black hole frame is significantly curved.
 Executing a coordinate transformation to a 3D region traveling with the star's center-of-mass velocity removes much of this curvature, but retains enough that the tidal terms are significant, invalidating a simple implementation of this post-Newtonian scheme.
 To solve this problem, we compute the star’s self-gravity in a quasi-flat spacetime defined by an orthonormal tetrad formalism \citep{2020ApJ...904...99R}.
 In this frame, the metric is exactly Minkowski at the origin (the star's center-of-mass) and deviates from the flat spacetime away from the origin due to tidal terms, but they are much weaker.
 We first transform the metric in the stellar comoving frame with a curved spacetime to the tetrad metric, where the self-gravity component is added, and then transform the metric components back to the stellar comoving frame.

 As the star passes through the pericenter, tidal forces are strong enough to disrupt it, leading to significant elongation.
-We adaptively expand the simulation domain, enabling us to follow the entire debris evolution using a single domain until its self-gravity becomes weak compared to that of the SMBH.
+We adaptively expand the simulation domain, enabling us to follow the entire debris evolution using a single domain until its self-gravity becomes weak compared to that of the SMBH\footnote{In \citet{2023ApJ...957...12R}, however, the disruption of the star is followed using \texttt{patchwork} \citep{2024ApJ...974..242A}, which self‑consistently tracks the mass flowing out of the computational domain enclosing the star.}.
 At the end of the first stage of the calculation, the domain resolution is $(N_{x},N_{y},N_{z}) = (600,600,200)$, with a corresponding cell size of $(dx,dy,dz) = (0.08,0.08,0.04)$, all in units of $r_g$.
 Outflow boundary conditions are applied across all interfaces.
 In this first stage, we use a uniform density floor of $6.2\times 10^{-17}$\,g\,cm$^{-3}$ and an internal energy density floor of $5.6\times 10^{-2}$\,erg\,cm$^{-3}$.

 We run the first stage of the simulation up to $t = 1400$\,$t_g$.
 By its end, the center-of-mass position of the debris is approximately $190$\,$r_g$ from the black hole and is moving away from it.
 The maximum density of the star has decreased by approximately three orders of magnitude compared to its value at the beginning of the simulation.